 “I know this is controversial, but it’s also an opportunity,” Horsley said.
 “It wasn’t really possible for us to take months of time involving communities.”

-The Board of Supervisors plan to make a final decision about the hotel purchases at its Dec.
+The Board of Supervisors plans to make a final decision about the hotel purchases at its Dec.
 8 meeting.

-The exact details of who would live in the 104 units remain unclear and what would happen to the facilities once the pandemic is over were areas of much discussion Thursday night.
+The exact details of who would live in the 104 units and what would happen to the facilities once the pandemic is over were areas of much discussion Thursday night.

-The original proposal was to use the hotel rooms as transitional housing units for homeless individuals most at-risk of COVID-19: those with preexisting conditions and older people.
-And following the county’s model elsewhere, it would likely be only for single individuals and not families.
-However in response to resident and City Council comments, the county appeared amendable to customize the admission requirements to the Coastside’s needs.
+The original proposal was to use the hotel rooms as transitional housing units for homeless individuals most at risk of COVID-19: those with preexisting conditions and older people.
+And following the county’s model elsewhere, it would likely be only for single individuals, not families.
+However, in response to resident and City Council comments, the county appeared amendable to customizing the admission requirements to the Coastside’s needs.